harvester/docs/docs/rancher/csi-driver.md

       - watch
     ```

-2. Then create the `clusterrolebinding` to associate with  the new `clusterrole` with the following manifest.
+1. Create a new `clusterrolebinding` associated with the `clusterrole` above with the relevant `serviceaccount` using the following manifest.

     ```
     apiVersion: rbac.authorization.k8s.io/v1